ab-noori/Population-Funnel-Chart/README.md

 ## 🙏 Acknowledgments
-I would like to express our gratitude to ([PopulationPyramid.net](https://www.populationpyramid.net/afghanistan/2024/)) for providing the population data used in this project,
+I would like to express my gratitude to ([PopulationPyramid.net](https://www.populationpyramid.net/afghanistan/2024/)) for providing the population data used in this project,

 ## 📝 License <a name="license"></a>